-- Its process for screening Enrollees for social needs, including which Enrollee touch points include social need screening, whether the screening is performed by Contractor's staff, vendor or network provider, and who performs the screening (clinician, Community Health Worker (CHW), or other non-clinical provider), and which questions are used to screen for food insecurity and housing instability or homelessness. - 2) The social needs screening efforts by its provider network and the actions Contractor takes to coordinate screening and linkage to services with its provider network, including what support Contractor provides to contracted providers to connect Enrollees. - Its process for linking members with food insecurity or housing instability or homelessness to resources and how Contractor tracks if or when the social need has been addressed. - 4) The total number of Enrollees screened for food insecurity and housing instability or homelessness, the number and percent who screened positive for each, and the number and percent who screened positive that were successfully linked to resources to meet the social need.
+- Its process for screening Enrollees for social needs, including which Enrollee touch points include social need screening, whether the screening is performed by Contractor's staff, vendor, or network providers, and which questions are used to screen for food insecurity and housing instability or homelessness. - 2) The social needs screening efforts by its provider network and the actions Contractor takes to coordinate screening and linkage to services with its provider network, including what support Contractor provides to contracted providers to connect Enrollees.

+- 3) Its process for linking members with food insecurity or housing instability or homelessness to resources and how Contractor tracks if or when the social need has been addressed. - 4) The total number of Enrollees screened for food insecurity and housing instability or homelessness, the number and percent who screened positive for each, and the number and percent who screened positive that were successfully linked to resources to meet the social need.